Join the EMRA Medical Student Council

 - Your anticipated availability to attend the CORD Annual Meeting in March/April and ACEP's Scientific Assembly in October (to the best of your knowledge).
 The two main meetings of the council will take place at these conferences.
-Specifically for CORD the MSC meeting will be on Sunday, March 31st and at ACEP it will be on Friday, September 28th.
+Specifically for CORD the MSC meeting at ACEP.

 - Please also indicate whether you would be willing to serve in a different capacity if you are not chosen for the position to which you are applying.
 For example, if you apply for West Regional Coordinator on the MSC and are not selected, we can consider you for a West Rep Position, but ONLY if you indicate that you would be willing to serve in another capacity.

 Letter of Support from an EM faculty member, Resident, Medical School Dean, or Student Affairs Official.
 Recommended but not required except for the position of MSC Chair (due to travel requirements).

 - Please do not submit duplicate applications (i.e., via both e-mail and fax).
 It is the responsibility of the party submitting the application to ensure receipt by EMRA.
 All submissions will be acknowledged by e-mail.

 - Applications must be received by December 1.

 Medical Student Council (MSC) Position Descriptions